 This is particularly good news for Type 2 Diabetics.
 The fiber from Chia seeds are low GI (glycemic index) and slowly release glucose into the bloodstream.

-Therefore, consuming Chia seeds reduces the blood sugar spikes when they are a staple in a meal.
+Therefore, consuming them reduces the blood sugar spikes when they are a staple in a meal.

-The fiber in Chia seeds also assist the bowels in removing toxins from the body, and increases the population of good gut bacteria and therefore, improve metabolic health and helps with digestion.
+The fiber also assists the bowels in removing toxins from the body, and increases the population of good gut bacteria and therefore, improve metabolic health and helps with digestion.

 - Used as a natural energy/sports drink.

-Chia seeds have been used to help with improving exercise performance.
-Chia seeds absorb between 9 and 12 times their weight in fluid.
+These seeds have been used to help with improving exercise performance.
+Amazingly, they can absorb between 9 and 12 times their weight in fluid.

 To get the most out of these, try mixing 1-2 tablespoons of Chia seeds with 1-2 tablespoons of fresh lemon, 1-2 Cups of water/fruit juice and 1-2 tablespoons of honey.

-Ancient Aztecs and Mayans warriors consumed Chia seeds to give them energy, stamina and to help improve performance.
+Ancient Aztecs and Mayans warriors consumed these seeds to give them energy, stamina and to help improve performance.

 - 100% Gluten free.

-Now you know how beneficial Chia seeds are, I’d bet you’re wondering what to eat Chia seeds with or maybe, what to put chia seeds in.
+Now you know how beneficial Chia seeds are, I’d bet you’re wondering what to eat them with or maybe, what to put them in.
 The short answer is; lots of things.
 It is incredibly easy to incorporate this super-food into your diet.
 You can even add them to a colon cleanse mix to help get some good fats into your system.

 Sprouted Chia seeds can be mixed through salads.
 Try sprinkling raw or toasted Chia seeds over salads raw.
 You could also add them to salad dressings.

-And because Chia seeds become a gel when mixed with liquids, they can also be used as an egg substitute in recipes.
-The Aztec and Mayan cultures added Chia seeds to Kombucha.
-The Chinese cultures add Chia seeds to sweet tea.
+And because Chia seeds form a gel-like consistency when mixed with liquids, they can also be used as an egg substitute in recipes.
+Apparently, the Aztec and Mayan cultures added them to Kombucha.
+The Chinese cultures add these seeds to sweet tea.